 2. How to draw the mouth: Key elements

 Now that we recognize that the mouth has volume, we must also take into account that it also has depth.
-It is a cavity, and thus it contains important elements that will help us draw the mouth: the teeth, the tongue, and even the gums.
+It is a cavity, and contains important elements you need to think about when you draw a mouth: the teeth, the tongue, and even the gums.
 You can even go further into other elements such as the uvula, the palate, all the different teeth, the tonsils, etc. But let us focus on those three basic features.

 On the left is an example of how the outlined elements that make up the mouth can be represented and on the right, is a more detailed interpretation of them.

 Lips are essential muscles that connect to the mouth.
 To understand them better let’s try to represent them separately from the mouth and in their simplest forms.

 Here we can see how to draw lips step by step using rounded, curved, and elongated structures, starting from a straight line and without perspective.
 Keep in mind that the thickness, width, and length of the lips will depend a lot on the type of character we want to design.

 If it is difficult to imagine the mouth with rounded and curved structures, it is advisable to start by drawing flattened areas (as if it were low poly!).

 In this way, we can better grasp which areas have the most volume.

 As you can see there are also key elements in the lips that will help us better understand and design them.

 We must study the Cupid’s bow (1), the commissures (or where the top and bottom lips connect) (2), the philtrum (the skin connecting the nose to the mouth) (3), the central tubercles (The bottom of the lip under the cupid’s bow) (4), the upper lip (5), and the lower lip (6).

 Varying these elements will then produce several lip designs.